tunzor/python-music-trivia/README.md

 A convenience file if you want to track player's points.
 Import it into a spreadsheet editor and add/delete columns for players as necessary.

 ## `app.py` usage
-The `.tsv` file needs to be passed in as an environment variable with the `flask` command:
+The `.tsv` file needs to be passed in as an environment variable with the `flask` command>
 ```
 TSV_FILE=<YOUR_FILE>.tsv flask run
 ```
 The web app can then be viewed on `http://localhost:5000`.

-`.tsv` file can be pathed to if it's not in the same directory as `app.py`:
+The track info `.tsv` file can be pathed to if it's not in the same directory as `app.py`.
 ```
 TSV_FILE=examples/mix1.tsv flask run